For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Manchester is starting to get better with cycle lanes.
 One links the main student living hubs (i.e. Fallowfield/Withington), the universities and the city centre.
 So there are a good number of students who choose to cycle into university.

-For local bike repairs and supplies try the Bicycle Doctor at the end of Rusholme.
-The student market on Wednesdays at the UMSU usually has a few second-hand bikes for around £50.
+For local bike repairs and supplies, try the Bicycle Doctor at the end of Rusholme.

 Trains

 Manchester has three major train stations: Manchester Piccadilly, Victoria and Oxford Road.
-Manchester Piccadilly has a direct line to London Euston which takes just over 2 hours.
+Manchester Piccadilly has a direct line to London Euston, which takes about two hours and 30 minutes.

-For up-to-date information about public transport in Greater Manchester, have a look at the TfGM website.
-Also, see our guide on cheap train tickets.
+For up-to-date information about public transport in Greater Manchester, have a look at the Bee Network website.
+Also, check out our guide on how to get cheap train tickets.

 Employment opportunities in Manchester